Because we’ve reached more than 100 days in quarantine and I’ve started to think my social contacts consist of the deer and rabbits in my backyard. 🙂

 3. Listening to some dope music

 I do this whether we are in a pandemic or not, but it definitely has a therapeutic effect.
 Sometimes a solo dance party in your room is all you need.
-I can’t turn up in the club at the moment but I sure can in the shower.
+I can’t jam to music at parties right now but I sure can in the shower.

 One day we were using green onion in something and had cut off the roots.
 My mom had the idea of planting them in our backyard so they would grow more.
 We also had some pumpkin seeds laying around that we planted as well.
 Instead of eating the resulting pumpkin fruit as one normally would do, we actually harvest the flowers, coat them in batter, and deep fry them.
 It tastes so so good.
 Anyways, in just a week, we saw the pumpkin seeds starting to sprout, and the green onion had already shot upwards.
 I’m not sure if it was the lawnmower dude or the rabbits, but one day I went out with scissors to use some of the green onions in my cooking, only to find them obliterated.
 The perpetrator had also gnawed off the start of the pumpkin leaves.
 So one wild Saturday, my mom and I drove to this small farm place and got some mint, coriander, zucchini, cucumber, roses, lilies, zinnias, and celosias.
 I read on Twitter that placing flowers around your vegetable plants protect them from creatures, and so far, that has worked!
 We also had an existing green chili plant and some basil.
 After buying the new plants, we replaced the soil on both the old and new guys and they have been thriving.